Kong/terraform-provider-konnect/docs/resources/gateway_plugin_aws_lambda.md

 - `keepalive` (Number) An optional value in milliseconds that defines how long an idle connection lives before being closed.
 Default: 60000
 - `log_type` (String) The LogType to use when invoking the function.
 By default, None and Tail are supported. possible known values include one of ["None", "Tail"]; Default: "Tail"
 - `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 Default: 443
+- `preserve_lambda_api_error_code` (Boolean) When enabled, the HTTP status code returned by the AWS Lambda API is forwarded to the client instead of mapping all errors to HTTP 500.
+Applies to 4xx and 5xx responses from the Lambda API.
+Default: false
 - `proxy_url` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
 - `qualifier` (String) The qualifier to use when invoking the function.
 - `skip_large_bodies` (Boolean) An optional value that defines whether Kong should send large bodies that are buffered to disk.
 Default: true